peter-limawal/buildbot-1/bb-testing/README.md

 ```
 ./runTrial.sh
 ```
-This will generate a JUnit XML test log in the `buildbot-1/bb-testing/junit-reports` directory.
-Note that the logs are named in the format `TEST-YYYY-MM-DD-HH-MM-SS.xml` (prefixed with `TEST-`, suffixed with `DATE-TIME.xml`)
+This will generate a JUnit XML test log in the `buildbot-1/bb-testing/junit-reports` directory (the output on the command line will be garbage due to the piping).
+Note that the logs are named in the format `TEST-YYYY-MM-DD-HH-MM-SS.xml` (prefixed with `TEST-`, suffixed with `DATE-TIME.xml`).
 ## Step 4: Open the test log using the Test Log Parser app
 Run the Test Log Parser app using Python with a relative path to the log file as an argument.
 You can
 ```